-In addition to the individuals listed above, each laboratory is assigned an emergency coordinator (EC) and EC alternate.
+In addition to the individuals listed above, each laboratory or group of laboratories is assigned an emergency coordinator (EC) and EC alternate.
 The names and contact numbers for the laboratory ECs are posted outside of each lab.
 The laboratory ECs can be contacted by the person discovering the incident or by emergency responders in order to obtain detailed information about any potentially hazardous conditions within the particular lab.